Air Force’s Gee Grabs Warrior Award

 • Air Force Academy Falcons

-• Cal State San Marcos Cougars
+• Cal State Univerisity San Marcos Cougars

 • Montana State Bobcats